 Is Facebook Too Big?
 State Attorneys General Want To Know

-Attorneys general from eight states and the District of Columbia have launched a formal investigation into Facebook over anti-competitive practices, the New York Attorney General's office confirmed Friday morning.
+Attorneys general from eight states and the District of Columbia have launched a formal investigation into Facebook over anti-competitive practices, the New York attorney general's office confirmed Friday morning.

 The probe will look into whether Facebook "endangered consumer data, reduced the quality of consumers' choices, or increased the price of advertising," said New York Attorney General Letitia James in a statement.

-Note: Editor's note: Facebook is among NPR's financial supporters.